App Volumes Architecture

 The following figure shows how virtual desktops and RDS Hosts (published applications) can point to a load balancer that distributes the load to two App Volumes Managers.

-Table 5: Strategy for App Volumes Scalability and Availability
+Table 4: Strategy for App Volumes scalability and availability

 Decision | A load balancer was placed in front of the App Volumes Manager servers. |